1. What is the art movement, POP ART?

 Step No. 2:

 Choose 1 of the thumbnails with the most original idea and best composition that shows an influence from the art movement, Pop Art.
-Use 1/2 a sheet of sketchbook paper to create a final sketch of the thumbnail you chose.
-This sketch should only take 30 minutes, but be more detailed than the thumbnail because it is your ‘blueprint’ for your final project.
+Use the small paper provided (it is the same proportionally to the final poster board size) to create a final sketch of the thumbnail you chose.
+This sketch should only take 15-30 minutes, but be more detailed than the thumbnail because it is your ‘blueprint’ for your final project.
+You can complete this in either color pencil or crayon.
+Crayon may be more difficult since the sketch is small.
 Use crayons to practice with the technique and to verify the colors you are going to use in your studio project.
 You should be using some blending with the colors as well!
 (Yes, you can blend colors with crayons – who knew?)

 Get final sketch approved!
 Then using the dull side (not shiny) of your poster board sketch LIGHTLY with pencil a larger version of your final sketch.